-3.2 Portfolio rebalancing
+3.2 PORTFOLIO REBALANCING

 Our second test relies on the optimal asset allocation prescription of a basic mean-variance CAPM over different intervals of our sample period.
-From the CAPM we obtain implications about the asset reallocation that investors should follow if they behaved according to the model.
-To obtain these allocations, we focus on a stylized risky portfolio composed of: (1) stocks, (2) corporate bonds and (3) long-term government bonds and estimate the optimal CAPM portfolio shares.
-The returns on the three assets are those of the benchmark indices B_s , B_c and B_g , reported in Table 1.
-We also assume that there is a safe asset whose return is equal to the monthly average of the overnight interest rate.
-For each risky asset we calculate the monthly mean excess return (relative to the safe asset) and the variance-covariance matrix of returns.
+From the CAPM, we obtain implications about the asset reall-ocation that investors should follow if they behaved according to the model.
+To obtain these allocations, we focus on a stylized risky portfolio composed of: (i) stocks, (ii) corporate bonds, and (iii) long-term government bonds.
+We then estimate the optimal CAPM portfolio shares.
+The returns on the three assets are those of the benchmark indices $B_s$ , $B_c$ , and $B_g$ , reported in Table I. We also assume that there is a safe asset whose return is equal to the monthly average of the overnight interest rate.
+For each risky asset, we calculate the monthly mean excess return, relative to the safe asset, and the variance-covariance matrix of returns.
 We allow the latter to be time-varying: for each month t it is computed using data on the returns over the previous 12 months.